Dilshan-H/Oblivion-Inverse/README.md

    TIMEZONE = "Your-Timezone"
    ```

-   To choose the correct time zone, you can query all the supported time zones like this;
+   To choose the correct time zone, you can query all the supported time zones like this; open a separate python shell and run the following code.

    ```python
    import pytz